Dark Photons from the Center of the Earth: Smoking-Gun Signals of Dark Matter: Signal Rates and Characteristics

 where $p$ is the particle's momentum, $L$ is the distance it travels, and we have normalized the Earth's magnetic field $B$ to an average value at the surface of the Earth.
 For $m_X \agt \tev$, this deflection is less than the dispersion from the dark matter's spatial distribution at the center of the Earth given in \eqref{eq:DM:radius:earth}, but for $m_X \sim 100~\gev$, this deflection may be significant, and the signal may arrive at an angle as large as $5^{\circ}$ relative to straight down.

 The resulting event rates for such space-based detectors are given in \figref{resultsFermiAMS} for a live time of 10 years.
-For $m_X \alt 100~\gev$, the parameter space that can be probed largely overlaps with that already probed by direct detection, but Fermi and AMS may set bounds complementary to the existing direct detection experiments.
-For higher masses one may probe unexplored regions in the dark photon parameter space reaching $m_{A'}\sim \mathcal O(1)~\gev$ between $\varepsilon\sim 10^{-8}$ and $10^{-7}$.
-As a benchmark, consider the parameters $m_X = 1~\tev$, $m_{A'}=830~\mev$, and $\varepsilon=3 \times 10^{-8}$, for which one expects $N_\text{sig} = 10$ signal events in 10 live years.
+The parameter space that can be probed largely overlaps with that already probed by direct detection, but Fermi and AMS may set bounds complementary to the existing direct detection experiments.
+As a benchmark, consider the parameters $m_X = 1~\tev$, $m_{A'}=400~\mev$, and $\varepsilon=10^{-8}$, for which one expects $N_\text{sig} = 10$ signal events in 10 live years.
 The velocity difference and opening angle distributions are shown in the center panels of \figsref{results:velocity}{results:opening angle}.
 For a primary propagation distance of $\sim 300~\km$, this yields timing separations of up to tens of nanoseconds and separations of up to a kilometer.
 We therefore do not expect to see both primary particles from dark photon decay in Fermi or AMS.
 Of course, this is still possible: the $A'$ may decay near Fermi or AMS; secondary photons from hadronic final states my happen to have little transverse momentum; or the $A'$ may decay far from the detectors to two charged particles, which are both bent by the magnetic field into the detectors.
 Although possible, all of these are highly improbable, and two-particle events are a small fraction of the total number of single-particle signal events.
 An alternative possibility is when there is a small splitting between $m_{A'}$ and $2m_f$.
 In this case the decay products have small transverse momentum by~\eqref{eq:opening:angle}, at the cost of a reduced branching ratio.

 Last, the number of signal events $N_{\text{sig}}$ does not take into account experimental efficiencies associated with each apparatus.
 For example, we have assumed that the volume of the International Space Station between the Earth and AMS does not affect the dark photon primaries, and, further, that the hadronic products of the dark photons are detectable.
 A more complete analysis of the Fermi/AMS reach will require more realistic modeling and different triggers.